Airbus Corporate Jets: ACJ350

 The A330 and A340 successor A350 XWB is also offered as the ACJ350 corporate jet by Airbus Corporate Jets, offering a 11100 nmi range for 25 passengers for the -900 derivative and 270 m2 of cabin space.
-This range is the distance between two antipodes, allowing to connect any suitable airport.
+This range is the distance between two antipodes, allowing connection with any suitable airport.

-ACJ380-800
+ACJ380

 One executive variant of the Airbus A380 was ordered in 2012, with two full decks and a third deck in the cargo compartment, but the aircraft was sold as a regular aircraft before modifications were made.
 Range was to be increased to 8900 nmi.
 The undelivered plane, ordered by Prince Al-Waleed bin Talal, was to be called "Prestige".
-The Guardian reported the plane was sold amid disputes between Forbes and Talal relating to the size of his fortune and his efforts to affect his ranking in Forbes billionaires list.
+The Guardian reported the plane was sold amid disputes between Forbes and Talal relating to the size of his fortune and his efforts to affect his ranking on the Forbes billionaires list.

 As of May 2018, plans to retrofit one of the first A380s to be retired from service with Singapore Airlines as a business jet were reported to be "at a very advanced stage".
 Refitting a retired A380 would cost less than buying a new A330 or Boeing 777 business jet.